Arm Breaker IPA

 Hops: Goldings, Admiral

-Availability: A sneaky brew late May 18.
+Availability: A sneaky brew mid August 19.

 Head Brewer Jimmy Swan wanted to devise an ale with local ingredients - one that has a history of being a true British classic.
 With its history of quenching the thirst of the British Indian Army, India Pale Ale, British brewed and shipped over the seas in the nineteenth century was his inspiration.
 For the batch being brewed in early August an extra dimension of authenticity has been added: Chevallier heritage malt.

-Arm Breaker India Pale Ale Recipe
+India Pale Ale Recipe

 Due consideration has been given to the balance of malts to achieve a colour true to a quintessential IPA.
 Beers were generally darker in colour back in Empire days than nowadays, with the relative term of a pale(r) ale having a different reference point on the colour scale.